 - Avoid unmasking while your neighbor unmasks.

 - Remain seated as long as possible after arrival at the gate to avoid the mass exodus of passengers from the aircraft.

 Travelers on US cruise ships should expect:

-- US-based cruises beginning in July to be mostly limited to vaccinated persons.
+- Cruises to mostly be limited to vaccinated persons.